dineshipeiris/ProductManagement/README.md

 # productManagement
-A sample product catalogue management application on CRUD operation using ASP.NET MVC
+A sample product catalogue management application on CRUD operations using ASP.NET MVC